 Practice Your Craft

 Now that you’re qualified to officiate, it’s time to think about strategies for becoming a pro.
 Developing your skill and reputation requires hard work, but if you are willing to invest in yourself and improve your abilities, good things will naturally follow.
+The ULC has plenty of resources to assist you in your professional journey.
+Whether you need help on brushing up your wedding script skills, or wish to view some example templates to put your own spin on, there's so many things at your disposal as an officially ordained minister.
 Below are a few tips from ULC-licensed officiants who’ve already established themselves in the field.

 - Try to make every ceremony you perform unique in some way